Cake icon

 You can visit plenty of cute cafes in New York City for a controlled splurge and some bonus Instagram pics.
 Food trucks are also great places to grab lunch — the city is famous for them and the food is legitimately delicious.
 Pull up to a nice stairway and park it with a falafel, gyro, or hotdog.
 Also, consider eating in neighborhoods like Chinatown, Little Italy or East Village near New York University; not only will the ethnic and college eats be great and approved by locals, but they’re also likely to come at a cheaper price.

-5. Seek Out Various Ways To Save
+5. Seek Out Ways To Save

 Pre-planning perusals of Groupon are also great for restaurant deals, hotel packages, and tourist passes, so don’t forget to exhaust this option before booking your trip!